nitantchhajed/Hyperledger-Fullstack-V2/README.md

         - API(GET): http://localhost:4000/api/v1/birthcertificate/certificate?args=["<KEY>"]

-            - You have to pass KEY of the person's Birthcertificate you want to get (returned after cretificate is created successfully).
+            - You have to pass KEY of the person's Birthcertificate you want to get (returned in API response after cretificate is created successfully).

 ***IF YOU HAVE ANY QUESTIONS OR PROBLEMS, FEEL FREE TO RAISE A ISSUE IN REPO.***